abprash/personal_guidelines/Core_Algorithms.md

 }
 ```
 * If we want to find the greatest element to the right of a particular index, we can do it in linear time.
 Linear memory is optional, in case we need to use it multiple times.
 We'd need to iterate from the end of the array and keep recording the maximum number so far and record it.
+* A similar technique can be leveraged for finding the smallest number to the right of a particular index.
 ```
 class Solution {
     public int[] replaceElements(int[] arr) {